Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

 As you can see, there is a `div` element with the `slidingpuzzle` id attribute.
-In our `game.js` file that id refers to the element where we want to initialize the `Phaser` framework.
+In our `game.js` file that `id` refers to the element in which we want to initialize the `Phaser` framework.

 {% highlight js %}